-Poppy seed roll or poppy seed strudel is popular in many Slavic and Balkan countries.
+Poppy seed roll or poppy seed strudel are popular in many Slavic and Balkan countries.
 This dessert, which is popular at Christmastime and for other holidays, is made by rolling a sweet yeast-raised dough around poppy seed paste, which may or may not contain raisins.
 Some recipes call for a flat icing on top, while others are served plain.
 For those who can't digest wheat flour, gluten-free poppy seed rolls are good alternatives.

 03 of 06

-Noodles with poppyseeds is typically one of the traditional dishes served for Slavic Christmas Eve dinner like Polish wigilia.
+Noodles with poppyseeds are typically one of the traditional dishes served for Slavic Christmas Eve dinner like Polish wigilia.
 Recipes vary by region and by country.
 Some add nuts, candied orange peel, or raisins but one thing that seems to remain constant is that homemade noodles are used.
 This dish is often a substitute for kutia (cooked wheat pudding, see below).
 In Polish, poppy seeds with noodles are known as kluski z makiem and Slovaks call them rezance s makom.

 04 of 06